 Not all the WPA post office murals were 2 dimensional.
 “The Letter,” by Japanese-American sculptor Isamu Noguchi, was created using an artificial stone.
 This one is across the river in Haddon Heights, New Jersey.

-The Bok Building was also constructed as part of the PBA program (On a Rooftop in South Philly…).
+The Bok Building was also constructed as part of the WPA program (On a Rooftop in South Philly…).

 I also adore the posters created by artists of the Works Progress Administration to publicize community events.
 The Free Library and Philadelphia Museum of Art both have collections that are occasionally on view (or check out on line).